-The use of the UV-TPEF channel provides a clear assessment of each sitting drop imaged in the plate which can be seen in Figure 3.
-In rows (a) and (b) contrast is observed in both the UV-TPEF and SHG channel indicating protein crystals.
-The well imaged in row (c) results in fluorescence but no SHG indicating precipitated/aggregated protein.
+Figure 3 shows that the use of the UV-TPEF channel provides a clear assessment of each sitting drop imaged in the plate.
+In rows (a) and (b) contrast is observed in both the UV-TPEF and SHG channels indicating protein crystals.
+The well imaged in row (c) results in fluorescence but no SHG, indicating precipitated/aggregated protein.
 Salt crystals can also produce SHG as shown in row (d) but result in no fluorescence making it easy to distinguish between salt and protein crystals.

 SONICC for Microcrystal Detection

-SONICC can detect crystals <400 nm and is therefore well suited for imaging protein crystals that are not easily imaged with conventional techniques.
-Recent advances in nanocrystallography by Fromme at Arizona State University have demonstrated the need to have an alternate technique in characterizing protein samples containing sub micron crystals.
-In collaboration with Ross at ASU, they have used SONICC to image protein crystals in microfluidic channels which can be seen in Figure 4.
+SONICC can detect crystals <400 nm and therefore is well suited for imaging protein crystals that are not easily imaged with conventional techniques.
+Recent advances in nanocrystallography by Fromme at Arizona State University have demonstrated the need for an alternate technique to characterize protein samples containing sub-micron crystals.
+In collaboration with Ross at ASU, they have used SONICC to image protein crystals in microfluidic channels (Figure 4).

-The detection limit of SONICC is proportional to the N.A. (numerical aperture) of the objective used and becomes important when detecting small crystals.
-The optional feature of compound zoom for SONICC allows the user to automatically switch between various objectives depending on the application.
-For wide field of view (FOV) imaging in traditional sitting drops, the standard asphere included is the optimal solution in having a large working distance, wide FOV, and reasonable N.A.
+The detection limit of SONICC is proportional to the N.A. (numerical aperture) of the objective used and is important to consider when detecting small crystals.
+SONICC’s optional compound zoom feature allows users to automatically switch objectives depending on the application.
+For wide field of view (FOV) imaging in traditional sitting drops, the standard asphere included is the optimal solution due to its large working distance, wide FOV, and reasonable N.A.
 However, for applications such as LCP where crystals formed are relatively small, higher N.A. objectives are more suitable.
 A comparison of objectives offered can be found here.

 Crystal Class and Expected SHG

 The intensity of SHG depends on many parameters including the type of protein, quality, symmetry and orientation of the crystal.
 In general, as the symmetry of the crystal space group increases, the intensity of SHG decreases.
-The following table lists all space groups in order of increasing symmetry with an analysis of whether or not it would generate SHG and the percentage of protein structures known in that crystal class.
+Table 1 lists all space groups in order of increasing symmetry with an analysis of whether it would generate SHG and the percentage of protein structures known in that crystal class.
 For those higher symmetry crystal classes that are difficult to detect with SHG, one can use UV-TPEF for imaging.
-The percentage of those proteins that do not contain any tryptophans, and therefore would not be detectable with UV-TPEF, are also included in the table below.
+The percentage of those proteins that do not contain any tryptophan, and therefore would not be detectable with UV-TPEF, are also included in Table 1.

 In general, the following can be concluded: